Canon T3 vs Nikon D4

 Studio photographers will appreciate that the Nikon D4 (unlike the T3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T3 and the D4 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the D4 have been discontinued, but can regularly be found used on ebay.
 The T3 was replaced by the Canon T5, while the D4 was followed by the Nikon D4S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T3 and D4 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Nikon D4 Manual.

 So what conclusions can be drawn?
 Is the Canon T3 better than the Nikon D4 or vice versa?
 The listing below highlights the relative strengths of the two models.